amperity/amperity-docs/amperity_datagrid/source/add_predicted_models.rst

 .. add-predicted-models-request-to-enable-start

-After you have configured Amperity for the recommended patterns and workflows for data sources that contain interactions records, AmpIQ is enabled, and all verification steps have been completed, contact your Amperity representative and request to enable predictive models.
+After you have configured Amperity for the recommended patterns and workflows for data sources that contain interactions records, segments and campaigns are enabled, and all verification steps have been completed, contact your Amperity representative and request to enable predictive models.

 .. add-predicted-models-request-to-enable-end